Movement and Bulk

 Travel Distance

-Your travel distance is your character’s average daily on-foot travel distance in kilometers (km).
-To calculate travel distance, multiply your character’s base move by 3.5.
-The daily travel distance assumes 10 hours of foot travel over even terrain, including time for regular stops to rest and hydrate, allowing for a full recovery of stamina each day.
+Your travel distance is your character's average daily on-foot travel distance in kilometers (km).
+To calculate travel distance, multiply your character's Base Move by 5.
+The daily travel distance assumes 8 hours of foot travel over even terrain, with no breaks, and leaves the traveller's Stamina reduced by 8 points.
+Travellers may choose to cover the same distance in 10 hours to allow for for regular stops to rest and hydrate, arriving with no lost Stamina.

 Actual Speed